MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/component-framework.md

 ## Allow Read access to Web Resource entity

-Portals requires **Read** permission to be set on **Web Resource** entity before users can see the code component on the web page with entity form.
+Portals requires **Read** permission to be set on **Web Resource** entity before users can see the code component on the web page with the entity form.

 To configure Read access on Web Resource entity: